I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuimxdc-adjustdpi.md

 <p>If the plug-in cannot complete the operation, it should return an appropriate failure HRESULT, which causes the current print job to fail.</p>

-<p>The <i>pDPI</i> parameter is IN OUT.
-All other parameters for this function are input only.</p>

-<p>If the plug-in cannot complete the operation, it should return an appropriate failure HRESULT, which causes the current print job to fail.</p>

 ## -requirements
 <table>
 <tr>